Monday, March 19, 2018

 BLACK PANTHER reminds me of The Lion King because it had a few mystical aspects integrated into its futuristic theme.
 The CGI was an absolute splendour, and the city of Wakanda was incredibly detailed, thanks to the many visual effects.
 The CGI artists have brought this production element to a new level of creativity.
 Director Ryan Coogler of Creed fame was involved in making this feature, and it is not the first black superhero movie to receive a circle of widespread attention.
 Fewer films have tried that (with the semi-exception of Blade).
 None could even attain the positive response from its intended audience, which Coogler's films have.

 Having looked into Civil War, I didn't mention Chadwick Boseman, who plays the eponymous hero, as I first critiqued the previous film.
 He was terrific in his performance, which made him a household name.
 He doesn't disappoint in this spin-off.
 Michael B. Jordan lands in a definitive portrayal as Killmonger, a would-be usurper who has gained empathy from fans and viewers about his troubled backstory.
 Among the all-star cast was Andy Serkis as the mercenary Ulysses Klaus, which he reprised.
 In BLACK PANTHER, Serkis' character is supposedly the main villain but got bumped off by Jordan's standout role.
-Forest Whitaker and Lupita Nyong'o also got featured in this prominent feature.
+Forest Whitaker and Lupita Nyong'o also appeared in this prominent feature.

 I enjoyed this movie as I like the style and visuals.
 I appreciated that BLACK PANTHER didn't go unnoticed by anyone, for it was the worthy middle child of Phase 3 in the Marvel Cinematic Universe.
 Before the session times are over, this could be your last chance to see the film in cinemas.
-It is suited to all Marvel fans familiar with the character in reading its comics.
+It is suited to all Marvel fans who are familiar with the character in reading the comics.

 Star rating: (9/10) Excellent Movie